barcek/clag/README.md

 Distinctive tags for cloud resources.

-Pseudo-random generator, pre-populated with samples for a substring with one million variants, themed for concepts like cloud, bucket and blob.
+Pseudorandom generator, pre-populated with samples for a substring with one million variants, themed for concepts like cloud, bucket and blob.
 Outputs as JSON for easier use with infrastructure-as-code tools including Terraform (see [Example](#example) below).

 ## Why?